 - Water – Mix cold water in a small cup with the xanthan gum to make a slurry before adding to the hot chocolate mixture.
 Mixing the xanthan gum into water first reduces the formation of clumps.
 Much like you would add cornstarch to water before adding to gravy.

 How to make keto hot chocolate

-- Add the milk, unsweetened cocoa powder, cream, stevia and salt to a small pot on the stove over medium-high heat and whisk well until combined.
+- Add the almond milk, unsweetened cocoa powder, cream, stevia and salt to a small pot on the stove over medium-high heat and whisk well until combined.
 Continue to heat but do not bring to a boil.
 Stir often so it does not scald.